luismsandoval/cookie-stand/README.md

 I added CSS functionality to the index.html webpage with custom images from the client.

 During lab 9 I used the DOM EventListener to attach an event to a specified element of html.
 In this case, I created a form where the user could input specific variables for a new cookie store and using these user submitted values, add to and adjust the respective table accordingly.

+For lab 10 I am adding custom google font for the title, a sans-serif font for data, and a serif font for my text.
+I am also changing the color of the text for each font type.

 ### Author: Luis Sandoval | Derek Douglass | Zayah Lang | Alan Monkman